tasvibhalani/raylib/raylib presentation.md

 # 📌 Project Overview

 Raylib is a lightweight and easy-to-use library written in C for learning game development.
 It supports multiple platforms and allows for the creation of both 2D and 3D applications.
-The library is structured modularly and aims to be highly readable and accessible for beginners and intermediate developers.
+The library is structured modularly and aim to be highly readable and accessible for beginners and intermediate developers.

 ---